vosaul/status.im/source/research/pfs.md

 ## 1. Introduction

-This whitepaper describes protocols used by Status to achieve Perfect Forward Secrecy for 1:1 chat participants.
+This whitepaper describes the protocols used by Status to achieve Perfect Forward Secrecy for 1:1 chat participants.
 It builds on the [X3DH](https://signal.org/docs/specifications/x3dh/) and [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) specifications from Open Whisper Systems, with some adaptations to operate in a decentralized environment.

 ### 1.1.
 Definitions